robotsorcerer/robotsorcerer.github.io/_posts/2017-04-27-pytorch-ros.md

 ---
 layout: post
 date: 2017-04-27 09:15:00
-title: "<center>PyTorch and rospy interoperability</center>"
+title: "PyTorch and rospy interoperability"
-excerpt: "<center>Avoiding pitfalls and potential landmines when installing and using the pytorch neural network framework in rospy.</center>"
+excerpt: "Avoiding pitfalls and potential landmines when installing and using the pytorch neural network framework in rospy."
 permalink: pytorch-ros
 comments: true
 mathjax: true
+category: [pytorch,ros,torch]
 ---

 ### [Table of Contents](#table-of-contents):